-Added: 4 weeks ago by Fujitsu
+Added: Over a year ago by Fujitsu

 I’m a champion of graduate programmes.
 These programmes mould great minds into leaders, transform followers into questioners and empower individual contributors to inspire people to be the best they can.

 A high-performing workplace culture depends on different personalities, backgrounds and experiences working seamlessly together.
 When we get this right it leads to a 50% increase in employee engagement and we are 83% more likely to develop innovative solutions for our customers.

 I want our graduate programme to support a high-performing culture, and for us this starts at recruitment to ensure we are hiring the very best person for the role.
 In 2015 we recruited a cohort that was 25% female.
 You could say that this was reflective of the industry and our organisation.
 But we weren’t happy; we knew that there was more we could do.
 By making 2 changes to our graduate recruitment process we have increased graduate gender diversity.